 Half an hour later we went through the place where drivers pick up a ticket to start the next toll portion.
 No problem.
 An hour or so later, we left the autoroute so had to pay our toll.
 We roll up to the booth, confident because I’ve got a working card (and cash as a backup).
 I insert my toll ticket and the machine spits it out.
 Merde!
 Tried again.
 Same thing.
 Again, same thing: says it can’t read my ticket.
 Now we had this happen to us a few years ago so I knew what to do: push the red Help! button and talk to the voice at the other end.

 Not so fast.
 At that moment, a window in the ticket-taking, toll-paying machine opens and a very nice employee asks if we’re having a problem.
 I explain it to him, he looks at the ticket, points to a blank spot on it and says there should be numbers printed there.
 “No numbers,” I say.
 “No, no numbers.
-It happens,” he responds, takes the ticket and disappears.
+It happens,” he responds, takes the ticket, closes the door and disappears.
 I then insert my credit card to pay.

 Not so fast.
 Evidently, as I talked to the now-gone employee, the machine has timed out, and now it will not let me even insert the card or a 20€ bill.
 If there hadn’t been a solid gate down in front of the car, I would have just left without paying.
 I push the red Help! button again, get another person, and explain to him the problem.
 He, of course, says, “Read me the number on your ticket,” to which I reply, with just a little exasperation in my voice, “I don’t have the ticket because an employee took it and, anyway, if I had the ticket, there were no numbers on it.”
 “What do you mean, no numbers?”
 “We got on the autoroute south of Tours, and the toll is 19.30€,” said I. “Okay…” That amount appears on the machine, I put the card in, it works, the gate goes up and off we go.